 What is it?

-Strawberry mochi is a doughy ball of glutinous rice flour stuffed with sweet red bean paste, and an entire juicy, tart strawberry.
-While the fruit is usually covered completely by the rice flour, you may see it sold in some innovative wagashi shops with the berry appearing in the middle of the dough ball.
+Strawberry mochi is a doughy ball of glutinous rice flour stuffed with sweet red bean paste and a juicy, tart strawberry.
+While the fruit is usually completely covered by rice flour, you may see it sold in some innovative wagashi shops with the berry appearing in the middle of the dough ball.

-Ichigo daifuku blends the sweetness of the fruit with the tartness of the rice cake.
+Ichigo daifuku blends the fruit's sweetness with the rice cake's tartness.
 Think of biting into a strawberry, but instead of being immediately greeted by the juice, you’ll first taste the soft, chewy glutinous rice flour.

-The sweetness of the fruit is neutralised by the earthy rice flavours of the daifuku skin.
-In fact, many people liken it to marshmallows!
+The earthy rice flavours of the daifuku skin neutralise the sweetness of the fruit.
+Many people liken it to marshmallows.

 Ingredients